 Product 7 proved to be successful in distinguishing RLEM that were putatively resistant and susceptible to pyrethroids.
-Thus, this product (involving the 0.5g bifenthrin treatment) was used to screen 8 populations (3-10 in Table 1) and the methodology was further refined.
+Thus, this product (involving the 0.5g bifenthrin treatment) was used to screen extra 8 populations (Populations 4-11 in Table 1) and the methodology was further refined.
+In Oct 2019, mites of Populations 1 (Tintinara-R1) and 2 (Tintinara-S1) disappeared, so the Population 4 (Tintinara-R2) was collected from another paddock next to Tintinara-R1 as a putative resistant population.
 In these assays, mortality was observed for 8 hour and a lucerne (Medicago sativa) branch with 4-5 leaves was added into each container to provide food and moisture for mites.
 Two populations (5 and 10 in Table 1) were also tested as controls (no granules).
 For each of four repeats, approximately 20 adults were added into the container which was then sealed with a cling wrap and a lid added.
 Mortality was observed once per hour for the first four hours and then after 6 and 8 hours.
 Following these assays, mites that died at 1h, 1- 3h, 3- 8h and mites that survived were separated for later genotyping.

 DNA extraction and genotyping L1024F polymorphisms

-In the 8h bioassay of 0.5g Product 7, all mites that survived after 1h were suspected to contain pyrethroid resistant alleles.
-These mites were from four populations (4, 6, 7, 11 in Table 1), so a part of mites of these populations that died in an hour were also genotyped.
-16 mites were pick up and genotyped from the Population 5 whose all mites died in an hour and were expected to be a susceptible population.
-In the 3h bioassay of 0.5g Product 7, 21 mites that were picked up from Tintinara-R1 population included 14 mites survived and 7 dead in the third hour.
+In the 3h bioassay of 0.5g Product 7, 21 mites that were picked up from the Population 1 (table1), included 14 mites survived and 7 dead in the third hour, which were suspected to be resistant and susceptible genotypes, respectively.
+In the 8h bioassay of 0.5g Product 7, all mites that survived after 1h were suspected to contain pyrethroid resistant alleles and hence were genotyped.
+These mites were from four populations (4, 6, 7, 11 in Table 1), so a part of mites of these populations that died in an hour were suspected to be susceptible and genotyped.
+All mites of Populations (2, 3, 5, 8-10) died in an hour and were expected to be susceptible, so only 16 mites of the Population 5 were pick up and genotyped.

-197 mites were picked up from bioassay samples for DNA extraction and genotyping.

-All mites that survived after 1h bioassay of 0.5g granules were suspected to contain pyrethroid-resistant alleles were picked up from four populations (Tintinara-R2, Willalooka clover, Willalooka grass and Rokewood) and genotyped.
-A part of mites that died in an hour

-These mites included

-24-40 mite per population were picked up from four populations (Tintinara-R2, Willalooka clover, Willalooka grass and Rokewood) that contained alive mites after 1h bioassay.
-These samples included all mites that survived at least an hour in the granule bioassay and a part of mites that died in an hour.
-16 mites were pick up from Tintinara-S population whose all mites died in an hour.
-21 mites that were picked up from Tintinara-R1 population included 14 mites survived and 7 dead in the third hour.
 Genomic DNA was extracted from individual mite of these samples using a modified Chelex extraction protocol and then L1024F polymorphism of each individual was identified with a modified HRM assay developed for a 58 bp amplicon containing the mutated position 1024 (Cheng et al. 2019b).

 Results and Discussion

-All products, except David Grays antex granules (Product X) proved unsuccessful in this study.
+All products, except David Grays antex granules (Product 7) proved unsuccessful in this study.
 Products 1-4 and 6 killed 100% of RLEM, regardless of mite population within one hour.
 For Product 5, there was no mortality after one hour when there was no contact between mites and Python insecticidal cattle ear tag.
-Regardless of mite population, 100% of RLEM were killed after only 15 min when mites were forced to contact the Python insecticidal cattle ear tag.
+Regardless of mite population, 100% of RLEM were killed in only 15 min when mites were forced to contact the Python insecticidal cattle ear tag.